 Adelaide Zoo is Australia’s second-oldest zoo and one of the top tourist attractions in Adelaide.
 It is located north of the CBD making it easy to access.
 The zoo is home to 300 native and exotic species, with over 3,000 animals on site.

 What makes Adelaide Zoo unique is that it is the only one in Australia that has Giant Pandas.
 The zoo is home to two giant pandas, Wang Wang and Funi.

 The South-East Asian exhibition which simulates walking through the jungle is outstanding.
 You will see Sumatran tigers and orangutans up close and personal.
 Visiting the Adelaide Zoo is one of the top things to do in Adelaide with kids and teenagers.

-This small-group tour delivers you to the top of the mountain then picks you up at the bottom to transport you back to Adelaide on your family vacation in Australia.
+This small-group tour delivers you to the top of the Adelaide Hills then picks you up at the bottom to transport you back to Adelaide on your family vacation in Australia.
 Mountain descent is one of the fun activities to do in Adelaide.

 Paintball in Adelaide

 Experience Adelaide paintball, 30 minutes away from the CBD.
 Paintball can be a fun way to experience a family adventure with teenagers whether on the same team or the opposing team.